+Various factors affect potash sales and shipments, which increases the volatility of sales volumes from quarter to quarter and season to season.
 We experience seasonality in potash demand, with more purchases historically occurring in February through May and September through November when purchasers are looking to have product on hand for the spring and fall application seasons in the U.S. Various factors affect potash sales and shipments, thereby increasing volatility of sales volumes from quarter to quarter and season to season.
 The specific timing of when farmers apply potash remains highly weather dependent and varies across the numerous growing regions within the U.S. The timing of potash sales is also significantly influenced by the marketing programs of potash producers, as well as storage volumes closer to the farm gate.

-- Trio® pricing and demand.
-Our Trio® average net realized sales price per ton (1) decreased to \$300 for the three months ended March 31, 2024, compared to \$344 in 2023.
-Sales volumes increased 40% in the first quarter of 2024 compared to the same period in 2023 as stable potash price levels and improving sulfate values led to strong demand from historical customers.
-In response to the strong demand during the first quarter, we increased our Trio® pricing \$25 per ton and expect to capture the majority of that increase in the second quarter.
+• Trio® pricing and demand.
+Our Trio® average net realized sales price per ton(1) decreased to \$300 \$314 and \$306 for the three and six months ended March 31, 2024 June 30, 2024, respectively, compared to \$344 \$333 and \$339, respectively, for the same periods in 2023.
+Sales volumes increased 40% in the first quarter of 2024 six months ended June 30, 2024 increased 20% compared to the same period in 2023 as stable potash price levels and improving on supportive sulfate values led to strong and better than expected late season demand from historical customers, into row crop markets.
+In response to the strong demand during the first quarter, recent price decreases in potash and sulfate products, in late July, we increased our announced a Trio® pricing summer-fill program which reduced the Carlsbad posted price by \$25 per ton and expect to capture during a one week order window for delivery during the majority third quarter of that increase in 2024.
+After the second quarter order window closes, the Carlsbad posted price increased by \$15 per ton for spot orders.